Club Policies and Rules and Regulations

-The following Rules and Regulations will govern all day-to-day activities of the Jaguars United Soccer Association.
+The following Rules and Regulations will govern all day-to-day activities of the Thomas Jefferson Soccer Club Soccer Association.
 It is meant to augment the Association's Constitution and By-laws.
-Should any conflict arise among these three, the Constitution shall take precedence over the By-Laws that shall take precedence over the Rules and Regulations.
+Should any conflict arise among these three, the Constitution shall take precedence over the Bylaws that shall take precedence over the Rules and Regulations.

 CONFLICT WITH PA WEST, USYSA, USSF, FIFA RULES

-In the case that a rule set forth here shall be found to conflict or violate the Constitution, By-Laws or rules and regulations of PA WEST, USYSA, USSF or FIFA, such rule shall be declared null and void and shall be removed or amended to conform with these mentioned Associations' rules.
+If a rule set forth here conflicts with or violates the Constitution, By-Laws, or rules and regulations of PA WEST, USYSA, USSF, or FIFA, such rule shall be declared null and void.
+It shall be removed or amended to conform to these associations' rules.

 MATTERS NOT PROVIDED FOR

-Matters not provided for in these rules shall be determined by the Jaguars United Soccer Association's Executive Committee and decisions so made shall be final and binding.
-Conflicts arising from the implementation of these rules shall be handled as provided for in the constitution and by-laws.
+Matters not provided for in these rules shall be determined by the Thomas Jefferson Soccer Club Soccer Association's Executive Committee, and decisions made shall be final and binding.
+Conflicts arising from the implementation of these rules shall be handled as provided for in the Constitution and bylaws.

 WHO IS COVERED BY THESE RULES

-All players, coaches and referees registered/associated with Jaguars United shall abide by these regulations.
+All players, coaches and referees registered/associated with Thomas Jefferson Soccer Club shall abide by these regulations.
 They shall conduct themselves at all times in a sportsmanlike and civil manner.
-All behavior within the context of a Jaguars United activity shall be consistent with and appropriate to the ages of the children present in such an activity.
-All coaches shall be responsible for the behavior of the parents and guests of the' players of their team.
+All behavior within the context of a Thomas Jefferson Soccer Club activity shall be consistent with and appropriate to the ages of the children present in such an activity.
+All coaches shall be responsible for the behavior of the parents and guests of the players of their team.

 ARTICLE I. ALCOHOLIC BEVERAGES AND ILLEGAL DRUGS